-Naya Rivera Arrested for Domestic Battery in West Virginia
+Naya Rivera Arrested for Domestic Battery After Allegedly Assaulting Husband Ryan Dorsey

-Former Glee star Naya Rivera has been arrested for misdemeanor domestic battery in Kanawha County, West Virginia, E!
-News confirms.
+Former Glee star Naya Rivera has been arrested and charged with misdemeanor domestic battery after an alleged altercation with her husband of three years, Ryan Dorsey.

-On Saturday night, the Kanawha County Sheriff confirmed to E!
-News that the 30-year-old actress was arrested that night and was waiting to be arraigned.
+Kanawha County Sheriff's Office spokesperson Brian Humphreys told E!
+News that a police deputy responded to a call about a domestic violence complaint at a residence in Chesapeake, West Virginia on Saturday and talked to Dorsey, who said Rivera struck him in the head and face.
+The officer saw minor injuries consistent with Dorsey's statement.
+Rivera's husband also showed deputies a video made during the incident, which also supported his account of the incident, the spokesperson said.
+Rivera has not commented.

-Local outlet WSAZ first reported the news and stated, "Investigators say she's charged with domestic battery.
-They tell us it involves her husband at their home."
+CNN quoted a criminal complaint as saying that Dorsey told officers that Rivera hit him in the head and on the bottom lip while they were taking their 2-year-old son Josey for a walk down a street.
+The sheriff's office said in a statement to E!
+News that the two were arguing over their child.

-Soon after the news was confirmed, reporter Kalea Gunderson shared a video of the arraignment on Twitter, which showed the teary actress in front of a judge.
+WCHS-TV reporter Kalea Gunderson shared a video of the arraignment on Twitter, which showed the teary actress in front of a judge.

 "You have been charged with a misdemeanor domestic battery," said the judge.
 "Do you know what you have been charged with?"